tammoippen/tammoippen.github.io/cv-ish.md

     <div class="timeline-marker"></div>
     <div class="timeline-content">
       <p class="heading">April 2011</p>
-      <p>Achieved Bachelor of Science <a href="http://www.rwth-aachen.de/">RWTH</a> Computer Science.
-Final Grade 2.0 (on a scale from 1 to 4, where 1 is the highest mark; is equivalent to a GPA/ECTS = B).
+      <p><em>Bachelor of Science RWTH Computer Science</em> Final Grade 2.0 (on a scale from 1 to 4, where 1 is the highest mark; is equivalent to a GPA/ECTS = B).
 Bachelor Thesis: <em><a href="/assets/pdfs/BA Tammo Ippen 20110327.pdf">Security Aspects And Performance Of A Production Ready Encryption System with Key Generated Operation Selection</a></em>.
-The code is hosted at <a href="https://github.com/tammoippen/KOOS">Github</a>.
-TODO: Scan of Bachelor Graduate</p>
+The code is hosted at <a href="https://github.com/tammoippen/KOOS">Github</a>.</p>
     </div>
   </div>